Angad-Kamra/Mind-Spark/README.md

 ## 🙏 Special Thanks

+### Game Creators
+A huge thank you to all the talented game developers who created the amazing games integrated into MindSpark:
+- The creators of Triangle: Back To Home, Wander, and Offline Paradise for their engaging adventure games
+- The developers of Quest of Tod and Everyone's Sky for their innovative gameplay mechanics
+- The teams behind Evil Glitch and The Wandering Wraith for their creative storytelling
+- The developers of ONOFF and The Matr13k for their technical innovation
+- The creators of Vier, Play Back, and xx142-b2.exe for their unique game concepts
+- The teams behind 1024 Moves, Re-Wire, and The Chroma Incident for their puzzle game expertise
+- The developers of Elematter for their strategic gameplay design

+### Project Support
 - To my teachers and mentors who guided me in this learning journey
-- To the ADHD community for their valuable insights
+- To the ADHD community for their valuable insights and feedback
 - To AI tools that helped me learn and implement coding concepts
-- To my friends who supported and tested this project
+- To my friends who supported and tested this project:
+  - Anubhav Arora for backend support
+  - Arman Singh for testing and feedback
+  - Aniket Saini for content and research
-- To my family for their encouragement
+- To my family for their encouragement and support
+- To the open-source community for their invaluable resources

+### Technical Support
+- To the Django community for their excellent documentation
+- To the JavaScript game development community
+- To all the open-source tools and libraries used in this project
+- To the web development community for their tutorials and guides

+Your contributions have made this project possible, and I'm incredibly grateful for all the support and resources that have helped me learn and grow as a developer.

 ## 🔄 Recent Updates

 - Successfully deployed the project to PythonAnywhere
+- Added integration of therapeutic games
 - Added a basic quiz system
 - Created simple game recommendations
 - Improved the website design
+- Optimized for PC users

 ---

 > Note: This is a student project created for learning purposes.
 While I've tried my best, it might not be perfect.
 Feel free to learn from it or suggest improvements!
 You can check out the live version at [https://angadkamra.pythonanywhere.com/](https://angadkamra.pythonanywhere.com/)
+>
+> ⚠️ Platform Note: This project is currently optimized for PC users only.
+Mobile support is planned for future updates.

 Made with ❤️ by Angad Kamra